Scorpion (roller coaster)

 Scorpion was a steel roller coaster at Busch Gardens Tampa Bay in Tampa, Florida.
 Designed by Anton Schwarzkopf and manufactured by Werner Stengel, it opened on May 16, 1980, as the second roller coaster at the park.
-The roller coaster was added as part of the newly constructed Timbuktu section during the second-phased opening, being surrounded by the Congo and Nairobi sections.
+The roller coaster was added as part of the newly constructed Timbuktu section during the second-phase opening, being surrounded by the Congo and Nairobi sections.
 The roller coaster reached a maximum height of 60.7 feet, with a maximum speed of 41 mph, and a total length of 1817.6 feet.

 Scorpion was one of three Silver Arrow models produced by Anton Schwarzkopf, being the only one supported on a permanent structure.
-Upon opening, the roller coaster received generally positive reviews and with the closure of Python in 2006, Scorpion became the oldest operating roller coaster at Busch Gardens Tampa Bay until its closure in 2024.
+Upon opening, the roller coaster received generally positive reviews, and with the closure of Python in 2006, Scorpion became the oldest operating roller coaster at Busch Gardens Tampa Bay until its closure in 2024.